mellinoe/veldrid-docs/articles/api-concepts.md

 ### Shaders

 [Shaders](xref:Veldrid.Shader) are a device resource which represent a single shader module, for a single shader stage (vertex, fragment, tesselation, geometry).
-They are created from graphics-API-specific data chunks (see [Shaders](xref:shaders) for more information).
+They are created from graphics-API-specific data chunks.
 Multiple shader modules are combined into a "shader set", used to construct a Pipeline.
+See the [Shaders and Resources overview](xref:shaders-and-resources) for more information.

 ### Pipelines